Keamogetsw3/The_Paddock_Hub/README.md

 The paddock hub is an interactive statistics website that provides real-time data from multiple mototrsport categories,  This website is built using Django for the backend and React for the frontend, with PostgreSQL as the database.

+## AUTHORS

+Keamogetswe M - responsible for both the front- and backend development

 ## Features

 - **Real-time Stats**: Data fetched from external APIs for teams and players.